fullstar5/Environmental-Data-Analysis-With-Cloud-Computing/README.md

     ```bash
     jupyter notebook
     ```
-5. Open and run the notebooks in the `frontend/` directory to interact with the data and visualize the results.
+5. Open and run `frontend/final.ipynb` to interact with the data and visualize the results.